ietf-wg-cellar/flac-specification/flac.md

 # IANA Considerations

-In accordance with the procedures set forth in [@?RFC6838], this document registers one new media type, "audio/flac", as defined in the following section.
+This document registers one new media type, "audio/flac", as defined in the following section.

 ## Media type registration